-Satwant Kaur, my grandmother whom we called Bibiji, was an early adopter of all kitchen technology.
+Sukhwant Kaur, my grandmother whom we called Bibiji, was an early adopter of all kitchen technology.
 She used to make and freeze masala for quick curries.
 But despite using blenders, she still had to follow the old-fashioned way and stir and stir.
 I find that using a crockpot helps when you’re writing and tend to forget things left cooking on the stove…it prevents me from burning the house down.
-I think it tastes much better than a curry made with a pressure cooker, but you be the judge.
+It tastes much better than a curry made with a pressure cooker, but you be the judge.
 Test it out, let me know what you think

 Shauna Singh Baldwin

 Five steps to any curry:

 3. Add tarka (infused oil)